hyperboria/docs/en/notes/arc-workings.md

 # Random details of cjdns' inner workings

-Ansuz' notes of a Q&A with Arceliar
+ansuz' notes of a Q&A with Arceliar

 ## Probability of IPv6 address collisions

 Or the math behind the birthday problem RE: cjdns

-*Arc:* I remember that it was something like 1/10^18, and I remember the basic expression to derive that, but you had some fancy trick that got around the combinatorial explosion
+*Ansuz:* I remember that it was something like 1/10^18, and I remember the basic expression to derive that, but you had some fancy trick that got around the combinatorial explosion

-Do you want the number of nodes before there's a >50% probability of a match?
+*Arc:* Do you want the number of nodes before there's a >50% probability of a match?
 1%?
 0.1%?...
 I know there's a general formula for this, or at least a damn good approximation of it.
 Give me a min...

 *Ansuz:* awesome, yea, maybe the method of how you calculate it efficiently.
 Maybe I could put it into javascript on a webpage so people can play with those values?